BorisChubiryaev/psy-kate/DEPLOYMENT.md

 1. Check that all dependencies are installed
 2. Verify the build process completed successfully
-3. Ensure the PORT is not blocked by firewall
-4. Check server logs for error messages
+3. Check Vercel logs for error messages

 For any issues, please check the console logs or contact the development team.